ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R163]** An IVSM processing a "Commit State" operation MUST satisfy the following conditions to be valid
 * The submitted state object is conformant with the defined State Synchronization and Advancement Predicate.
 * The submitted predicate unique identifier matches the predicate identifier the IVSM is based on.
-* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the IVSM
+* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
 * The digital signature over the state content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the IVSM for that BPI Subject